agrawalprash/traceable-mixnets/README.md

 sudo docker run -it tmpets/cpsnark-sm:v1 /bin/bash # run in the host shell to launch a container shell cargo bench --bench membership_hash # run in the container shell - set membership proof
 ```
+Note: In case of a manual install on the host system, simply execute `cargo bench --bench membership_hash` from the `cpsnark-sm` directory.

 *Expected duration:* ~2-3 minutes